luxe/unilang/source/code/company/Readme.md

 The reality of life however, is not UniLang.
 Nonetheless, I refuse to stoop down to the poor languages of our current industry.
 I also realize its untenable to get an entire company or community to adopt my language.
 Its not worth the social effort.
-I also don't think I have skills to convince people right now.
+I also don't think I have the skills to convince people right now.
 So its clear that I must join the two worlds together.
 We write a mirrored version of a repository here in UniLang, and then there is s a transfer process to convert UniLang to the company/community's repository.
 Clearly UniLang code will need to interact/reference non-UniLang